Celebrating 50 years of Loma Records: Aug 23rd 1964-2014!

-Complete discography of Loma Records, 'uptown' soul, blues, R&B, and popular music subsidiary of Warner Brothers, which was based in Los Angeles.
+Complete discography of Loma Records, the 'uptown' soul, blues, R&B, and popular music subsidiary of Warner Brothers, which was based in Los Angeles.
 Contains full label information, soundclips and quality scans of A and B sides taken from original Loma 45 rpm records.

 Loma Records: 1964-1968 - an introduction

 Whilst Loma Records might sound like a musically obscure label to some, it's very well known to others, particularly those with an interest in 'Northern Soul' and 60's soul in general, as well as Blues, R&B, 60's 'Garage' and psychedelic sounds.
 All in all, this eclectic label offers the music lover and collector an interesting mix of artists, songs and styles.

 In 1964, Warner Bros brought in Bob Krasnow - a promotions man who, since 1958, had been running the San Francisco office of King Records - to head up its new subsidiary.
 Loma Records was Warner's attempt to cash in on the burgeoning teen market, its seemingly insatiable appetite for 45 rpm records, and the growing commercial crossover of 'Black' musical styles into the 'White' mainstream.

 Loma's releases met with mixed, but mainly poor results; the majority of Loma's output not even registering in the Billboard charts.
 Acknowledging this, and perhaps perceiving greater shifts in musical tastes, the label tried to broaden its appeal half way through its short life by releasing 45's aimed more squarely at a young, white audience and catering for the growing demand for beat group, garage, folk-rock and psychedelic sounds.
 Notwithstanding this move into new musical territory, Loma continued to issue 'uptown' soul and R&B tracks.

 The attempts by Loma Records to musically 'please all the people all the time' saw them release a handful of R&B and blues tunes (James Cotton, Smiley Lewis, Walter Foster, Lucky Carmicheal and others), one country and western single (Don Crawford), a couple of beat group 45's that heralded from Ireland (The Belfast Gipsies), and a psychedelic prog/rock single (John Wonderling).